The WinPE and E2B WIMBOOT process (E2B v1.A8+)

-- If you do not press a key when prompted to NOT run wimboot.
+- If you do not press a key when prompted to skip wimboot.

 If the Microsoft Windows Install ISO is of the dual-architecture 'both' type (32-bit + 64-bit) then E2B will ask you to choose 'x86' or 'x64'.
 If the CPU is detected by E2B as a 32-bit CPU, E2B will automatically use the x86 boot.wim file.

-Because WIMBOOT must load the large boot.wim image into memory, it is slower than the normal E2B process.
+Because WIMBOOT must load the large boot.wim image into memory, it may be slower than the normal non-wimboot boot process.

 WIMBOOT requires that the boot.wim image that is loaded includes the file \Windows\Boot\PXE\bootmgr.exe.
 This file is usually present in all Windows Install WinPEs, however many other WinPE boot.wim files do not include this file.

 WIMBOOT also requires more RAM than the normal E2B boot method - you may see error messages from Setup or it may not run correctly if the system does not have sufficient RAM.
 Skip WIMBOOT of the system has

 E2B WIMBOOT only uses the LOADISO.CMD\LOADISONP.CMD, etc. files in \_ISO\e2b\firadisk.
 If you have used a 'special' WindowsPE RunSynchronous .CMD file in your XML file then it may not work when using WIMBOOT.